 This didn’t sit well with me from a logical standpoint.

 I knew that fatigue was one of the major side effects of hypothyroidism, so wouldn’t it make sense that this fatigue should resolve once the main problem was treated?

-It's always possible that their fatigue could be from some other cause, but I started to second guess my personal bias in regards to treating when I saw this trend happening over and over.
+It’s always possible that their fatigue could be from some other cause, but I started to second guess my personal bias in regards to treatment when I saw this trend happening over and over.